inmotion-health/ctrlability/README.md

 ## Usage

 To use this project, you first need to install all our dependencies.
-You can do this by running the following make command:
+You can do this by running the following command.
+We recommend using a virtual environment, such as [venv](https://docs.python.org/3/library/venv.html) or [conda](https://docs.conda.io/en/latest/), as well as Python 3.11.

 ```bash
 pip install -r requirements.txt # or make install